Reflections on the Lectionary:

 "They put him to death by hanging him on a tree; but God raised him on the third day and allowed him to appear..."
 (Acts 10:39-40)

 In the evangelical anthropology of René Girard, then, I find a hermeneutic for reading Scripture that guides me more than any other in following the preaching of Good News in line with the church’s first five sermons.
 We kill, God raises to life.
 We can understand more clearly that our anthropology is based in collective murder that looks just like the Cross, at the same time that we fully recognize that the God who gives us life also forgives us, calling us to a way of life based on forgiveness instead of vengeance (or debt-keeping).
 And any god who requires sacrificial violence of us, instead of mercy (Hos.
 6:6; quoted in Matt.
 9:13; 12:7), is an idol.
 Girard articulates an anthropology in which it is made clear that gods of sacrificial violence are idols -- which, in turn, informs theology in discerning the true God of Jesus Christ as solely a God of mercy, love, and life.
 (For an example of immense importance of learning to read the God of the Hebrew scriptures as a God of mercy, not wrath, see the reading of St. Paul's transfiguration of the "God of wrath" in his letter to the Romans, in Part II of "My Core Convictions.")
 Isn't this what John means when he writes:This is the message we have heard from him and proclaim to you, that God is light and in God there is no darkness at all.
 (1 John 1:5)Or his simplest of summaries: "God is love" (1 John 4:8, 16)?
+The bottom line is that anthropology becomes the key to a theology of a nonviolent God of love.
+The Good News is that God sends Jesus Christ to save humankind from our violence, both sacred and profane.
+We must put anyway any version of the Gospel that features Jesus saving us from God's violence.
+(For a brief statement of the Gospel informed by this anthropology, including a sketch of sin as violence, see "What Is the Gospel of Jesus Christ?")

 In the context of modern biblical criticism, a hermeneutic guided by mimetic theory might be dubbed "anthropological criticism."
 It is closely related to what is referred to in recent years as intercultural criticism, the awareness that one's "social location" makes a difference in interpreting scripture.
 Intercultural criticism has sprung up with the increasing awareness of the quite different reading strategies that exist between oppressors and oppressed.
 Mimetic theory as an "anthropological criticism" makes this difference explicit.